Canadians life insurance companies generate profit by expertly balancing risk and generating income from multiple sources over many decades.

 Other Factors Influencing Life Insurer Profits

-While the core profit drivers discussed above apply broadly to the life insurance industry, each company’s exact financials depend on 5 other factors:
+While the core profit drivers discussed above apply broadly to the life insurance industry, each company’s exact financials depend on 4 other factors: product mix, reinsurance, and operating efficiency.

 Besides, despite their financial strength and diversification, life insurers face several key risks:

-• Assuris: A non-profit organization that protects Canadian policyholders if their life insurance company fails.
-Assuris guarantees that you will retain at least 90% of your promised benefits, with coverage up to very high limits.
-For example, a $400,000 death benefit would be covered up to $340,000.
+- Assuris: A non-profit organization that protects Canadian policyholders if their life insurance company fails.
+Assuris guarantees that you will retain up to $100,000 or 90% of your promised benefits, whichever is higher.
 This safety net provides immense peace of mind.

 As we’ve seen, life insurance companies generate profits through a multi-faceted business model.
 By collecting premiums, investing strategically, and managing risk through underwriting, insurers aim to remain financially stable and fulfill their promises to policyholders.